 Reasons why photography is a great hobby: final words

 Photography adds so much value to our lives – by recording special events, people, and places, while also helping us learn and grow as people.
-It allows you to share your life and experiences in meaningful ways, and it allows you to engage and have fun with other people.
+It allows us to share our lives and experiences in meaningful ways, and it allows us to engage and have fun with other people.

-Photography is a hobby that offers so many possibilities for creative expression and technical expertise.
-Age is not a barrier to learning a new hobby, and if all you have is the camera on your phone, that’s okay; you can start with that.
+Choosing photography as a hobby will offer so many possibilities for creative expression and technical expertise.
+Age is certainly not a barrier here, and if all you have is the camera on your phone, that’s okay; you can start with that.